wp-plugins/apply-with-linkedin-buttons/readme.txt

 1. After activation you can configure the plugin using the `settings` link or the menu
 1. Set up the API key in the settings
 1. Use the shortcode example to add buttons to your post
+1. Don't forget to change the email address in the example to your own!

 == Frequently Asked Questions ==